sing1249/Best-Buy-Cloud-Native-app/README.md

      ```bash
      echo -n "key" | base64
      ```
-   - Add the encoded value to `secrets.yaml`.
+   - Add the encoded value to `secrets.yaml` under the  OPENAI_API_KEY seciton.

 ### Deploying Services
 1. Connect to the AKS cluster via Azure Portal using the provided commands.